-Tours will be held after construction is complete and the furniture and materials are in place, around May and June.
+Tours are available during the fall.
 Tours will first be given to those who are in the final stages of the enrollment process.
 If there are still spaces open, tours will then be given to families who have applied to the school and are hoping to enroll.
-Finally, people who are considering applying may have access to open houses or tours over the summer if there are still seats available.
-If not, we will hold open-houses for prospective families who may want to apply for the 2018-2019 school year beginning in October.
+Finally, families who are considering applying may have access to open houses or tours over the summer if there are still seats available.
+If not, we will hold open-houses for prospective families who may want to apply for the 2019-2020 school year beginning in October.

 All you need to do to have your child placed onto the waiting list is to fill out the online application (or mail in a physical copy).
 The sooner you apply, the higher on the waiting list your child will be placed.

 Yes, and you are encouraged to apply as soon as possible.
 You are invited to fill out an application even if your child isn't old enough to attend this September.
 If you apply now, once they grow old enough to attend, your place in line will be saved and you will be in front of everyone else who has applied after you.
 This is especially important moving forward because we anticipate limited seats being available next year.

 No, you will never need to reapply, your application will remain on file and your child will be in line according to the date and time you applied.
 If you are first in line, we will contact you as soon as a space opens up.